Dark Higgs Bosons at Colliders: Phenomenology of dark Higgs bosons

 Dark Higgs bosons that mix with the SM Higgs boson can be produced in proton-proton collisions in complete analogy to the SM Higgs boson.
 For heavy dark Higgs bosons, the dominant production mode is gluon fusion (see figure~\ref{subfig:production_feynman:gg_4f}), but other modes, such as vector boson fusion or production in association with gauge bosons or heavy quarks (see figure~\ref{subfig:production_feynman:gg_darkscalar_toptop}), may be of interest depending on the final state under consideration.
 If the dark Higgs boson has a mass $m_\phi < m_h/2$ it can also be produced in decays of the SM-like Higgs boson (see figure~\ref{subfig:production_feynman:higgs_dark_scalar_dark_scalar}).
 The corresponding decay width is given by

 We note that for $\theta \ll 1$ this decay width is proportional to $\theta^2 / w^2$, which for $m_\phi \ll m_h$ is proportional to $\lambda_{h\phi}^2$.
 This is a direct consequence of the fact that this decay mode is allowed even in the limit $w \to 0$, i.e.\ for unbroken $U(1)'$ gauge symmetry.
-In order to compare constraints on this decay mode to other constraints (which depend exclusively on $\sin \theta$) it is therefore necessary to assume a specific value of $w$.
-In the following, we will consider the benchmark choice $w = 100\,\mathrm{GeV}$, keeping in mind that smaller (larger) values of $w$ will enhance (suppress) constraints from $h \to \phi \phi$ for fixed value of $\sin \theta$.
+To compare constraints on this decay mode to other constraints (which depend exclusively on $\sin \theta$) it is therefore necessary to assume a specific value of $w$.
+In the following, we will consider the benchmark choice $w = 100\,\mathrm{GeV}$, keeping in mind that smaller (larger) values of $w$ will enhance (suppress) constraints from $h \to \phi \phi$ for a fixed value of $\sin \theta$.
 We remind the reader that -- just as in the SM -- it is perfectly possible to have $m_\phi \ll w$, while the opposite case ($m_\phi \gg w$) generally leads to unitarity violation~\cite{Kahlhoefer:2015bea}.

-If the dark Higgs field gives mass to an $A'$ gauge boson that couples to SM particles (either via direct charges or through kinetic mixing), it can furthermore be produced in association with the $A'$ in a process analogous to Higgs Strahlung:
+If the dark Higgs field gives mass to an $A'$ gauge boson that couples to SM particles (either via direct charges or through kinetic mixing), it can furthermore be produced in association with the $A'$ in a process analogous to Higgs-strahlung:

 see figures~\ref{subfig:production_feynman:darkphoton} and~\ref{subfig:production_feynman:darkphoton_double} This process is of particular interest if the $A'$ subsequently decays invisibly (e.g. into a pair of DM particles), such that the dark Higgs boson is produced in association with missing energy.
 The same signature may also be obtained from any process that produces DM particles through final-state radiation of a dark Higgs boson, provided that the DM particles obtain (part of) their mass from the dark Higgs field as depicted in Fig.~\ref{subfig:production_feynman:idm}.